cultureandempire/cultureandempire.github.io/cande.md

 So Europe's current political models are a direct consequence of these conflicts.
 We learned, long ago, to look after the beggars and turn them into assets, not liabilities.
 We learned to create space for the bandits, giving them symbolic power in government.
 Belgium, my home, has a long history of commercial city-states fighting for their independence, and today has [six governments](https://en.wikipedia.org/wiki/List_of_governments_in_Belgium).
 To me, that's directly related.

 Why and how do the bakers win?
 They need a few key things.
 Principally, they need freedom, and they need access to markets.
 When the bandits want to stop the bakers from taking power, their first tool is to block trade.
 Freedom can mean many things.
-My definition in “On Freedom” is, "the ability to do interesting things with other people".
+My definition in “Freedom in Chains” is, "the ability to do interesting things with other people."
 And if you're a baker, that means to buy and sell, hire and fire, without undue taxes, tolls, delays, or theft.

 ### Extraction Economies